Melissa DiMarco continues to attract Hollywood's attention

 Host, Journalist, Actress, Producer

 Melissa is the face and force behind Out There with Melissa DiMarco.
-As Canada’s only female late-night entertainment host, Melissa is a dynamic, multifaceted entertainment personality, intimately involved with everything from acting, producing, interviewing, hosting, and crafting stories and plots, at her two production companies, Out There Productions Inc. and DiMarco Entertainment Inc.
+Melissa is a dynamic, multifaceted entertainment personality, intimately involved with everything from acting, producing, interviewing, hosting, and crafting stories and plots, at her two production companies, Out There Productions Inc. and DiMarco Entertainment Inc.

 Aside from Out There, Melissa is perhaps best-known for playing Daphne Hatzilakos (aka “Ms. H”), teacher and later Principal of Degrassi Community School, for eight seasons on the acclaimed teen drama, Degrassi: The Next Generation.
 The series is seen across Canada, in over 43 million U.S. households, and in syndication in over 150 countries.